 Don’t confuse your discomfort with another medication condition.
 Get help and get compensation.

 Early diagnosis of Complex Regional Pain Syndrome is critical to your well being and future overall health.
-If you are you in chronic pain in San Diego and it’s surrounding areas, including the entire state of California, and have seen a pain specialist about CRPS, it is in your best interest to contact a personal injury attorney here at the San Diego Law Offices of Steven A. Elia, we are experts in CRPS litigation.
+If you are you in chronic pain in San Diego and it’s surrounding areas, including the entire state of California, and have seen a pain specialist about CRPS, it is in your best interest to contact a personal injury attorney here at the San Diego Elia Law Firm, APC, we are experts in CRPS litigation.
 We will work to:

 - Preserve your rights.